Finance Degrees | Top Universities

 International finance

-An increasingly popular finance topic, behavioral finance aims to explain why people within financial industries make ‘bad’ decisions, leading to inefficiencies and in extreme cases to market bubbles or crashes.
-This means using a combination of psychological, social and economic models to understand why individuals and groups behave in certain ways.
+An increasingly popular finance topic, behavioural finance aims to explain why people within financial industries make ‘bad’ decisions, leading to inefficiencies and in extreme cases to market bubbles or crashes.
+You'll learn about common biases like overconfidence, herd behaviour, and loss aversion that can affect investors and market outcomes.
+This field combines finance with psychology and sociology helping you understand the rationale behind people’s financial decision-making.

 Careers in finance

 Studying finance often leads to a wide range of potentially well-paid career options.
-Graduates may choose to work for an accountancy firm or put their knowledge and skills into management consultancy, risk management and audit, wider business and management, banking or local and national government.
-Some of the most common finance careers include:
+Graduates may choose to work for accountancy firms or apply their knowledge and skills in management consultancy, risk management, auditing, business and management, banking, or local and national government.
+Some of the highest paying jobs with a finance degree include positions in investment banking and hedge funds.
+A few of the most common finance careers include:

 Financial management careers